 - Possess a lesser minimum admission requirement for the specific program as established by Seneca’s Board of Governors.

-2.2 In addition to the admission requirement stated in section 2.1 of this policy, an applicant must meet the following requirements established on a program-specific basis:
+2.2 In addition to the Admission Requirements stated in section 2.1 of this policy, an applicant must also meet the following requirements established on a program-specific basis:

 - Successful completion of prerequisites

 - For certificate, diploma and advanced diploma programs, prerequisites must be taken at the college, university or university/college preparation level or equivalent

 - For degree programs, prerequisites must be taken at the university or university/college preparation level, and the applicant must have achieved a minimum final grade of 65 per cent

 - For degree programs, successful completion of a minimum of six university and/or university/college preparation level courses in Grade 12, with a minimum average of 65 per cent

 - For graduate certificate programs, possess an Ontario college diploma or degree, a university degree or equivalent